RadionBik/Statistical-estimator-of-network-traffic/README.md

 The most important notebook is `ITL_paper.py` that contains the code implementing results from the following paper:

-* Bikmukhamedov R., Nadeev A., Maione G., and Striccoli D. (2020), Comparison of HMM and RNN models for network traffic modeling, Internet Technology Letters, DOI: 10.1002/itl2.147
+* Bikmukhamedov R., Nadeev A., Maione G., and Striccoli D., "Comparison of HMM and RNN models for network traffic modeling", _Internet Technology Letters_, 2020.
+DOI: 10.1002/itl2.147

 ## Imitator